 Neil Heslop, Chief Executive

 Neil lost his sight aged 21 and is a law graduate from Newcastle University.
-He holds an MBA from Cranfield and a Diploma from the Chartered Institute of Marketing.
+He holds an MBA from Cranfield School of Management and a Diploma in Marketing from the Chartered Institute of Marketing.

-In 25 years in business Neil held senior leadership roles in the telecoms industry in Europe and North America, including Head of Strategy at O2 UK and CEO of Cincinnati Bell Wireless.
+In 25 years in business Neil held senior leadership roles in the telecoms industry in North America and Europe.
+These include Head of Strategy and General Manager of Retail and online at O2, CEO of Cincinnati Bell Wireless and Director of CTIA the Wireless Association.

-Neil advised the UK government on the introduction of the Disability Discrimination Act and became CEO of Leonard Cheshire in 2016.
+Neil is Co-Chair of the Disability Charities Consortium, a group of the eight largest disability charities dedicated to promoting the rights and interests of 13 million people with disabilities in the UK.
 In 2002 he was awarded the OBE for services to British Telecommunications and charity.

 Andy James, Chief Financial Officer